Instructions for registering to vote

 - Online.
 Review and submit your information electronically.

 - Deadlines.
 The deadline to register to vote for any election is 21 days prior to that election.
-(2015 deadlines are February 10 for the primary election and March 17 for the general election.)
-You may not change your party affiliation after that date.
+(2016 deadlines are July 12 for the primary election and October 18 for the general election.)
+The deadline to change party affiliation from one party to another is June 1st.
 Applications postmarked by that day will be accepted and processed for that election.
 If the postmark is missing or illegible, the application will be accepted only if received in the election office by the 9th day before the election.
 Applications received during the 20-day period when registration is closed will not be valid for that election.
 These applications will be processed beginning the day after the election.

 4. Receive your certificate of registration by mail from the county election office.